 Stop Ten and Eleven Hop-On Hop-Off Sightseeing Bus Glasgow

-Stop Ten has the Finnieston Crane and North Rotunda, which is an Italian restaurant.
-From here, you can walk to stop eleven, where you will find the SSE Hydro, SEC Centre, Armadillo, Crowne Plaza and Glasgow Science Centre.
+Stop Ten has the Finnieston Crane and North Rotunda, an Italian restaurant.
+From here, you can walk to stop eleven, where you will find the SSE Hydro, SEC Centre, Armadillo, Crowne Plaza, and Glasgow Science Centre.

-If you walk, you’ll be going past the Finnieston Crane, a heritage-listed giant cantilever crane beside the Clyde.
+Walking, you’ll pass the Finnieston Crane, a heritage-listed giant cantilever crane beside the Clyde.

-The SSE Hydro is the arena for singers, comedians and acts.
-The SEC Centre is an exhibition centre, and the Armadillo is an Auditorium where Susan Boyle was discovered, as both Britain’s Got Talent and The X-Factor were filmed here.
+The SSE Hydro is the arena for singers, comedians, and acts.
+The SEC Centre is an exhibition centre, and the Armadillo is an Auditorium where Susan Boyle was discovered.
+Both Britain’s Got Talent and The X Factor were filmed here.

 The Science Centre

-The Science Centre is actually across the Clyde you can access it from the Millennium Bridge.
-I didn’t go across to the Science Centre but wish that I had, as there are plenty of interactive activities and exhibitions to see in this attraction in Glasgow.
+The Science Centre is actually across the Clyde; you can access it from the Millennium Bridge.
+I didn’t go to the Science Centre, but I wish that I had, as there are plenty of interactive activities and exhibitions to see in this attraction in Glasgow.

 Glasgow Tower and IMAX are also at this complex.
-Check on the Science Centre website for details if the Tower is open because if the winds are too high, it will be closed.
+Check the Science Centre website for details on whether the Tower is open, because if the winds are too high, it will be closed.
 You can visit it as a standalone attraction or an add-on to the Science Centre.
-Be warned that in the event of an emergency, visitors will be evacuated via the 523-step spiral staircase.
-You do have a lift to get you up there, though, which takes 2.5 minutes, but once up there, you’ll be rewarded with 360° views of not only Glasgow but beyond.
+Be warned that visitors will be evacuated via the 523-step spiral staircase in an emergency.
+You do have a lift to get you up there, though, which takes 2.5 minutes, but once up there, you’ll be rewarded with 360° views of Glasgow and beyond.

 Hours